AllTheCodeThatVictorWroteInBali/beverly/docs/src/foundations/accessibility.md

 4. support keyboard-first operation
 5. test contrast and motion behavior at the theme level
 6. verify that critical flows still work when visual effects are reduced
+7. ensure recovery and error states are understandable without relying on color alone
+8. validate that navigation remains coherent in dense, dynamic interfaces

 ### Example: component pattern checklist